Renal Artery Stenosis and Occlusion

 • Restore vascular patency for patients who have acute occlusion and for selected patients (eg, with severe complications or refractory disease) who have chronic occlusion.

-• ACE inhibitors and ARBs are effective for hypertension control in patients with renovascular hypertension, but additional antihypertensive medications are frequently required.
+• Angiotensin-converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARBs) are effective for hypertension control in patients with renovascular hypertension, but additional antihypertensive medications are frequently required.

 quizzes_lightbulb_red